YOM HASHOAH COMMEMORATION

 Ghetto: Struggling to Survive Behind the Gates

-The Jewish community of Sonoma County is hosting a commemoration of the Holocaust on April 19, 2015.
-New this year, this commemorative event will also feature an essay contest open to youth who are Sonoma County residents.
+The Jewish community of Sonoma County is hosting a commemoration of the Holocaust on April 15, 2018.
+The event also sponsors an essay contest open to youth who are Sonoma County residents.

 Where: The Friedman Center, 4676 Mayette Avenue, Santa Rosa

-Every year on Yom Hashanah (Holocaust Remembrance Day) communities around the world hold ceremonies in memory of those who died and to ensure that this genocide, in which six million Jews were killed, is not forgotten and not repeated.
-This year, Sonoma County’s annual Holocaust remembrance will build on this event’s full name, Yom Hashanah v’HaGevurah (Holocaust and Heroism Day), to focus on the heroism of those who faced Nazi terror.
+Every year on Yom Hashoah (Holocaust Remembrance Day) communities around the world hold ceremonies in memory of those who died and to ensure that this genocide, in which six million Jews were killed, is not forgotten and not repeated.